 - Inline cushioning and padding add comfort at the walk and provide protection from bruises

 - The white or lighter sole color of the sock alerts the owner of blood flows

 - Pull-on closure features allow the socks to be stretched to desired positions without putting pressure

 - Minimize the risk of future amputations by supporting the wound healing process.

 How do diabetic socks help?

-Diabetic socks are designed in a way to alleviate pressure on the foot and leg that is normally caused due to restricted blood flow that occurs due to unbalancing of glucose levels.
+Diabetic socks have been designed in a way to alleviate pressure on the foot and leg.
+Which is normally caused due to restricted blood flow that occurs due to unbalancing of glucose levels.
 Such restricted blood flow can easily lead to damage of the nerves and ultimately foot ulcers delayed wound healing and tissue death in the corresponding area.